 Joel worked on a number of motion pictures throughout his career as a movie animal trainer, but the last one he worked on was a motion picture called A GOOD YEAR.
 This was a movie directed by Ridley Scott, and starred Russell Crowe.
 This was a comedy love story that took place in a small down in Southern France, and Joel trained a Jack Russell Terrier named Sunshine he had worked with for years prior, for the movie.
 Joel says it was one of the best movies he worked on because of Ridley Scott.
 The dog was only supposed to be in a few scenes, but Ridley Scott wrote the dog into a number more scenes than scripted.

 In 1997, Joel was given the opportunity to do his first national commecial for IAMS.
-Although, Joel feeds Bil-Jac Dog Food, and has been since 1991, and still is a huge promoter, IAMS didn't seem to mind at all.
+Although, Joel feeds Bil-Jac Dog Food, and has been feeding that to his dogs since 1991, and still is a huge promoter, IAMS didn't seem to mind at all.
 Working on the national commercials and print ads took Joel to a number of countries such as Canada and New Zealand.
 Joel takes pride in being involved in the dog and cat training or coordination in most of the national IAMS commercials and print ads from 1997-2014.
 For more information on the TV shows and movie's Joel has worked on, check out his IMDb page.

 TV SHOW HOST

 THIS PICTURE WAS IN ALL THE CHASE BANKS